 Alternatively, a U.S. Holder of "marketable stock" (as defined below) in a PFIC may make a mark-to-market election for such stock of a PFIC to elect out of the tax treatment discussed in the two preceding paragraphs.
 If you make a valid mark-to-market election for the Ordinary Shares, you will include in income each year an amount equal to the excess, if any, of the fair market value of the Ordinary Shares as of the close of your taxable year over your adjusted basis in such Ordinary Shares.
-You will be allowable only to the extent of any net mark-to-market gains on the Ordinary Shares included in your income for prior taxable years.
-Amounts included in your income under a mark-to-market election, as well as gain on the actual sale or other disposition of the Ordinary Shares, will be treated as ordinary income.
-Ordinary loss treatment will also apply to the deductible portion of any mark-to-market gains previously included for such Ordinary Shares.
+You will be allowed a deduction for the excess, if any, of the adjusted basis of the Ordinary Shares over their fair market value as of the close of the taxable year.
+However, deductions will be allowable only to the extent of any net mark-to-market gains on the Ordinary Shares included in your income under a mark-to-market election, as well as gain on the actual sale or other disposition of the Ordinary Shares, will be treated as ordinary income.
+Ordinary loss treatment will also apply to the deductible portion of any mark-to-market loss on the Ordinary Shares, as well as to any loss realized on the actual sale or disposition of the ordinary shares, to the extent that the amount of such loss does not exceed the net mark-to-market gains previously included for such Ordinary Shares.
 Your basis in the Ordinary Shares will be adjusted to reflect any such income or loss amounts.
-If you make a mark-to-market election, tax rules that apply to distributions by us (except that the preferential rates for qualified dividend income would not apply).
+If you make a mark-to-market election, tax rules that apply to distributions by corporations which are not PFICs would apply to distributions by us (except that the preferential rates for qualified dividend income would not apply).